indweller/autonomous-decision-making/README.md

 python main.py <map-name>
 ```

 Our code creates comparative results for every agent, which can be time consuming.
 The agents evaluated are stored in the `agents` variable in main.
-Similarly, you can reduce the number of seeds or evaluations per epsiode by augmenting the `seeds` and `evaluation_frequency`, respectively.
+Similarly, you can reduce the number of seeds or frequency of evaluation by augmenting the `seeds` and `evaluation_frequency`, respectively.
 We suggest 200 training runs for medium maps and at least 500 runs for hard maps.
+To alter the parameters and the agents to be trained, refer to `main.py`.